its-kumar-yash/react-weather-app/README.md

 - [OpenWeatherMap documentation](https://openweathermap.org/)

 ## ✨Credits
-`ResumeXpert` is developed and maintained by `Yash`.
+`WeatherApp` is developed and maintained by `Yash`.
 Weather data is retrieved from the [OpenWeatherMap API](https://openweathermap.org/).

 ## 📧Contacts
 For any inquiries or feedback, please contact [Here](mailto:its.yash.kumar23@gmail.com).